catamphetamine/web-service/README.md

 ## Sessions

-Currently I've disabled using "sessions" in this library since I'm not using sessions in my projects.
+Currently I've disabled using "sessions" in this library since I'm not using sessions anymore in my projects.
 Maybe I can turn them back on, if someone requests that feature (in that case create an issue).

+I'm now using [Json Web Tokens](https://jwt.io/) instead of sessions in my project.
+Sessions are stateful while Json Web Tokens are stateless.
+Json Web Tokens provide means for user authentication and authorization.
+And that's enough for most (if not all) real-world scenarios.

+If someone needs to store additional user data in a "session", such as contents of a shopping cart, then I think it's better to store that data in a database instead so that the user could return a week later and not loose his shopping cart due to expiration (or a server restart).

+"Registration" is kind of a relic of the past which can turn away website visitors nowadays.
+Instead one may consider "registering" dummy users under the hood for website users once they trigger storing some data in a "session" (e.g. hitting "Add to cart" button), and then storing that data in a persistent database.
+That's more work for sure but also better user experience.

 ## JWT authentication